niteshkadyan/HillhacksLantern/README.md

 ![Schematics](/images/schematics.png)

 Components values used:
+* qf5252 as solar charge controller and booster.
 * L1 inductor = 100 uH.
 We can use anyvalue between 100-330 uH.
 Lesser the value brighter will be the LEDs.
 * C1 = 10uF filtering cap.
 * C2, C3 = 47uF.
 Decrease this to blink the LEDs faster.